-On June 7, 2016, the Company's stockholders approved the 2016 Employee Stock Purchase Plan (the "ESPP"), which became effective June 20, 2016.
+On June 7, 2016, the Company's stockholders approved the 2016 Employee Stock Purchase Plan (the "ESPP"), which became effective June 21, 2016.
 The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code of 1986 with the purpose of providing employees with an opportunity to purchase the Company's common stock through accumulated payroll deductions.

 Under the ESPP, the Company has set two six-month offering periods during each calendar year, one beginning March 1st and the other beginning September 1st of each calendar year, during which employees may elect to have up to 25% of their eligible compensation deducted on each payday on an after-tax basis for use in purchasing the Company's common stock on the last trading day of each offering period, subject to limits imposed by the Internal Revenue Code.
 The purchase price of the shares may not be less than 85% of the fair market value on the first or last trading day of the offering period, whichever is lower.
+The first ESPP offering period began on March 1, 2017.

-At inception of the ESPP, a total of 357,456 shares of common stock were authorized and reserved for future issuance under the ESPP.
+At inception of the ESPP, a total of 173,076 shares of common stock were authorized and reserved for future issuance under the ESPP.
 The number of shares of common stock that may be issued under the ESPP will automatically increase on the first day of each calendar year, beginning in 2017 and ending in and including 2026, by an amount equal to the lesser of: (i) 1% of the number of shares of the Company's common stock outstanding on the last day of the applicable preceding calendar year and (ii) such smaller number of shares as is determined by the Company's Board of Directors.
-During the year ended December 31, 2017, the Company issued 16,263 shares of common stock under the ESPP.
-As of December 31, 2017, 341,193 shares remain available for future issuance under the ESPP.
+During the year ended December 31, 2018 and 2017, the number of shares of common stock that may be issued under the ESPP was increased by 223,432 shares and 184,387 shares, respectively.
+During the year ended December 31, 2018, the Company issued 24,738 shares of common stock under the ESPP.
+As of December 31, 2018, 539,894 shares remain available for future issuance under the ESPP.